astramieri/data-management-foundations/docs/rest_apis.md

 To get started using ORDS:
 1. install ORDS (run the installer)
-2. enable the DP API
+2. enable the DB API
 3. REST-enable an Oracle User
 4. Browse the DB API Service Documentation